-\textbf{VQA}: xGQA \citep{pfeiffer_xgqa_2022} and MaXM \citep{changpinyo2022maxm} are two VQA datasets with 8 and 7 languages, respectively.
-While answers in xGQA are English (as only the original GQA \citep{hudson_gqa_2019} questions were translated), MaXM has answers in the respective question language.
-We evaluate our re-aligned model in zero-shot inference (i.e., without any additional fine-tuning for VQA, other than the VQA training included in the re-alignment mix) on both datasets.
-For xGQA, we additionally fine-tune the model on the training portion of the English GQA and perform cross-lingual zero-shot transfer.\footnote{Note that by zero-shot cross-lingual transfer here we refer to the fact that the model has been fine-tuned only on the English GQA data; in re-alignment pretraining, however, it has been exposed to VQA (from other datasets, automatically translated to target languages)} We use exact match accuracy with open generation, that is, we do not constrain the generation to a fixed set of labels like, e.g., \citet{zeng_cross-view_2022}.
-For MaXM, we consider an exact match to any one of the answer candidates as correct, as proposed by \citet{changpinyo2022maxm}).
+\textbf{VQA}: we leverage xGQA \citep{pfeiffer_xgqa_2022} and MaXM \citep{changpinyo2022maxm}, two VQA datasets with 8 and 7 languages, respectively.
+While answers in xGQA are in English (as only the original GQA \citep{hudson_gqa_2019} questions were translated), answers in MaXM are in the language of the question.
+We evaluate our model in zero-shot inference (i.e., without any additional fine-tuning other than the VQA training included in the re-alignment mix) on both datasets.
+For xGQA, we additionally fine-tune the model on the training portion of the English GQA and perform cross-lingual zero-shot transfer.\footnote{Note that by zero-shot cross-lingual transfer here we refer to the fact that the model has been fine-tuned only on the English GQA data; in re-alignment training, however, it has been exposed to VQA from other datasets.} We use exact match accuracy with open generation, that is, we do not constrain the generation to a fixed set of labels like, e.g., \citet{zeng_cross-view_2023}.
+For MaXM, an exact match to any one of the answer candidates is correct, as proposed by \citet{changpinyo2022maxm}.

 \textbf{Image Understanding}: XVNLI \citep{bugliarello_iglue_2022-1,xie_visual_2019} is a visual entailment task that covers 5 languages: given an image and a statement, the model has to decide if the image entails, contradicts or is neutral to the statement.
 MaRVL \citep{liu_visually_2021-1} is based on NLVR2 \citep{suhr_corpus_2019-1} with new images and concepts spanning different cultures in 6 languages: given two images, the model has to decide if a statement is true or false.
 We \textit{separately} encode the two images with the Q-Former and then concatenate their visual tokens together as input for the LLM.
-Like for xGQA, we evaluate the models on XVNLI and MaRVL in two different evaluation protocols: (1) (unsupervised) zero-shot inference (i.e., no fine-tuning for XVNLI and MaRVL) and (2) supervised cross-lingual transfer: we fine-tune the re-aligned model on the English training portions (of XVNLI and NLVR2, respectively) and evaluate its performance on the test portions of target languages.
-We evaluate with exact match accuracy as the metric.
+Like for xGQA, we evaluate the models on XVNLI and MaRVL with (1) zero-shot inference (i.e., no fine-tuning for XVNLI and MaRVL) and (2) supervised cross-lingual transfer: we fine-tune the re-aligned model on the English training portions (of XVNLI and NLVR2, respectively) and evaluate its performance on the test portions of target languages.
+We report the results in terms of exact match accuracy.